bringauto/fleet-management-http-api/docs/entity_manipulations.md

 - [Platform HW](#platformhw) must exist and must not be used by some other Car.
 - [Default route ID](#route) must exist if specified.
-- The name must be unique.
+- The name must be unique under a given tenant.

 Result: